-Notwithstanding that the currently under review SADC Strategy on Financial Inclusion seeks to interrogate all aspects of the financial sector, emphasis is on two pillars: (i) Digitisation based on strong payment systems and (ii) building credit markets.
-The main objective being to improve access, uptake and utilisation of quality financial services and products for consumers and small and medium enterprises (MSMEs) in the SADC region for effective participation in the SADC integration agenda.
-Nonetheless, the general approach to financial inclusion should be systemic in order to ensure financial sector integrity and consumer protection.
-Financial inclusion should be about ensuring that financial services are not just accessible to all but also that policy objectives encourage responsible and sustainable delivery of services.
-In addition, the approach to financial inclusion should be holistic and must form part of a compendium of complementary development programs of financial education and poverty alleviation programs aimed at making a positive change to the lives of the previously excluded.
+The Strategy puts emphasis on two pillars: (i) Digitisation based on strong payment systems and (ii) building credit markets.
+The main objective is to improve access, uptake and utilisation of quality financial services and products for consumers and small and medium enterprises (MSMEs) in the SADC region for effective participation in the SADC integration agenda.